alexconst/webmon/README.md

 - You need to close the DB connection pool, otherwise you'll always get an exception at the end.
 - Despite what some information may say, you shouldn't share a `ClientSession` connection pool with other websites.
 Because if you do you'll end up getting a cascading `asyncio.TimeoutError`.
 It's as if that connection got broken beyond repair.
 If one `session.request` failed (eg: timeout exceeded) then it would break all other requests to other sites.
 I tried using `TCPConnector(limit=none, enable_cleanup_closed=True, force_close=True)` but that didn't solve it.
 The only working solution to fix the cascading `asyncio.TimeoutError` was to create a ClientSession per site and also to using `asyncio.Semaphore`.
 - http status code 400 can be caused by incorrect request headers.
 The way to fix it was to use a browser web tools and see what it is sending exactly.
-- http status code 555 can be caused by incompatible request headers.
-On one occasion is was sending `br` in the requests headers but missing the brotli library installed.

-# Bugs & Caveats
-- Redirect doesn't work.
-When making a `ClientSession.request` despite `allow_redirects` defaulting to True, if you try to access an incorrect domain, eg a naked domain, if it fails then it won't automatically try the `www.` subdomain.
-Browsers do a bit of magic in this regard.
-But another example of this can be seen with `ec.europa.eu` which on the browser redirects to `commission.europa.eu` and in curl it gets a redirect status code, but it didn't work in this tool with `ClientSession.request`.
-- When using the local docker container for the DB, currently connections are not encrypted.
-Acceptable since this is for test purposes.
-But maybe if changing things for a docker compose file I might as well setup certificates and enable this.